shindu-aw/tournament-management/README.md

 The application will start on the default port (usually 8080).

-#### 2. Access the web interface
+#### 6. Access the web interface

-Open your web browser and navigate to: http://localhost:8080
+Open your web browser and navigate to: http://localhost:8080/

 New users can browse the website, while logged-in users can create tournaments, add teams, create matches, post announcements, etc.

+## ⚙️ Database Schema & Logic

+- Automated migrations ensure the schema is valid on startup (via Flyway).
+- DB triggers update total scores on match insert/update/delete.
+- Admins and tournament owners can run a stored procedure to recount the total scores of teams in a tournament.
+- Admins can run a stored function to clean up old tournaments and associated data.
+- DB indexes optimize queries on frequently searched fields.

+## 🧪 Testing

+- **Integration tests**: Run with H2 or MariaDB via Testcontainers (Docker required).
+  - Lighter integration tests run with H2, and the ones requiring Flyway support run with Testcontainers.
+- **Flyway migrations**: Applied automatically, unless disabled by profile.